 The male and female Oscar's sexual organs are quite different, the females eggs tube will protrude approximately 0.5 cm from around the same area as her anus, you can't miss it.
 However the males sexual organ is not so obvious and is quite different, again you will definitely be able to tell the difference.
 The males sexual organ can be best described as resembling a very small spike.

 Remember that female Oscar's will lay eggs whether there is a male in residence or not.
 If you observe your Oscar laying eggs but the other Oscar is not exhibiting any obvious breeding behaviour and is not showing its sexual organ then you can either assume that you either have two females, or a male Oscar that is basically not interested in fertilising the eggs.
 I myself have had quite a few female Oscar's that have laid eggs quite happily on their own, however there has not been a male who has been willing to fertilise them.
 I would probably say this is more of a common occurrence then you actually having a successful breeding pair.

 The other way to determine the sex of an Oscar is to carry out a procedure called "venting" This procedure means that you physically examine the fishes sexual organs to determine the sex.
 Professional breeders will often use this procedure in order to obtain a male and a female with out having to wait months and months.
 However, unless you are an experienced fish keeper and are going to breed Oscars professionally then this is not something we recommend you trying as you could actually cause the fish harm.

-The diagram above shows you the difference between a male and female when looking at their sexual organs from underneath.
+The diagram to the left shows you the difference between a male and female when looking at their sexual organs from underneath.
 You can see that the male has two holes, one is their sexual organ, the other is his anus, both holes are approximately the same size.
 On the other hand, the female also has two holes, but one hole is bigger, this is where the eggs tube protrudes from.